MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 Cloudera offers a parcel installation methodology for adding services and features to a cluster.
 This article explains how to generate, deploy, and activate an installation parcel for Machine Learning Server 9.2.1 on a Cloudera distribution of Apache Hadoop (CDH).

 On a Hadoop cluster, Machine Learning Server is installed on all data nodes.
-You can use a generated parcel to distribute Machine Learning Server packages across all the nodes of your CDH cluster.
+You can use a generated parcel to distribute Machine Learning Server packages across nodes within your CDH cluster.

 ## Requirements